David Icke: Football

-After failing his 11-plus exam in 1963, he was sent to the city's Crown Hills Secondary Modern (rather than the local grammar school), where he was given a trial for the Leicester Boys Under-14 team.
-He left school at 15 after being talent-spotted by Coventry City, who signed him up in 1967 as their youth team's goalkeeper.
+Icke left school at 15 after being talent-spotted by Coventry City, who signed him up in 1967 as their youth team's goalkeeper.
 In 1968 he played in the Coventry City youth team that were runners up to Burnley in the F.A.
 Youth Cup.
 He also played for Oxford United's reserve team and Northampton Town, on loan from Coventry.

 Rheumatoid arthritis in his left knee, which spread to the right knee, ankles, elbows, wrists and hands, stopped him from making a career out of football.
-Despite stating that he was often in agony during training, Icke managed to play part-time for Hereford United, including in the first team when they were in the fourth, and later in the third, division of the English Football League.
-But in 1973, at the age of 21, the pain in his joints became so severe that he was forced to retire.
+Despite stating that he was often in agony during training, Icke wanted to remain playing, and was signed on a part-time contract by Hereford United player-manager John Charles, including in the first team when they were in the fourth, and later in the third, division of the English Football League.

-First marriage

-Icke met his first wife, Linda Atherton, in May 1971 at a dance at the Chesford Grange Hotel near Leamington Spa, Warwickshire.
-Shortly after they met, Icke left home following one of a number of frequent arguments he had started having with his father.
+In 1971, Icke left home following one of a number of frequent arguments he had started having with his father.
 His father was upset that Icke's arthritis was interfering with his football career.
 Icke moved into a bedsit and worked in a travel agency, travelling to Hereford twice a week in the evenings to play football.

-Icke and Atherton married on 30 September 1971, four months after they met.
-Their daughter was born in March 1975, followed by one son in December 1981, and another in November 1992.
-The couple divorced in 2001 but remained friends, and Atherton continued to work as Icke's business manager.
+In 1973, at the age of 21, the pain in his joints became so severe that he was forced to retire from football.